CyberFlameGO/svnpython/Doc/library/functions.rst

    topic, and a help page is printed on the console.
 If the argument is any other kind of object, a help page on the object is generated.

-   .. versionadded:: 2.2

 .. function:: hex(x)

-   Convert an integer number (of any size) to a hexadecimal string.
+   Convert an integer number to a hexadecimal string.
 The result is a valid Python expression.

-   .. versionchanged:: 2.4
-      Formerly only returned an unsigned literal.
+If *x* is not a Python :class:`int` object, it has to define an :meth:`__index__` method that returns an integer.

 .. function:: id(object)

    Return the "identity" of an object.
-This is an integer (or long integer) which is guaranteed to be unique and constant for this object during its lifetime.
+This is an integer which is guaranteed to be unique and constant for this object during its lifetime.
    Two objects with non-overlapping lifetimes may have the same :func:`id` value.
    (Implementation note: this is the address of the object.)